ava-labs/avalanche-docs/docs/subnets/how-to-pause-and-resume-subnets.md

-# How to pause and resume local Subnets
+# How to Pause and Resume Local Subnets

 If you've deployed a Subnet locally, you can preserve and restore the state of your deployed Subnets.

-## Stopping the local network
+## Stopping the Local Network

 To gracefully stop a running local network while preserving state, run